$\mathcal{N}=1$ Jackiw -Teitelboim supergravity beyond the Schwarzian regime

-Our construction based on $\mathfrak{osp}(1|2)$, equipped with an explicit $\mathcal{N}=1$ superconformal symmetry and a controlled symmetry breaking framework, offers a concrete realization of this duality.
-In parallel, the works~\cite{Momeni:2020tyt,Momeni:2020zkx,Momeni:2021jhk} explore complementary approaches grounded in coadjoint orbit techniques, the quantization of extended superconformal algebras, and generalized boundary dynamics.
-While these efforts share similar motivations, our approach is distinguished by its BF--theoretic formulation, which systematically derives the asymptotic symmetry algebra and elucidates the role of dilaton-induced symmetry breaking.
-This perspective advances the theoretical understanding of how higher--spin structures can be coherently integrated into two--dimensional holographic frameworks.
+Within this context, the $\mathfrak{osp}(1|2)$ construction developed here provides a concrete gauge-theoretic realization of $\mathcal{N}=1$ superconformal symmetry together with a controlled mechanism of background-dependent symmetry selection.
+Complementary approaches based on coadjoint orbit techniques, quantization of extended superconformal algebras, and generalized boundary dynamics have been developed in \cite{Momeni:2020tyt,Momeni:2020zkx,Momeni:2021jhk}.
+While sharing similar motivations, the present BF formulation differs in that the asymptotic symmetry structure is derived directly from admissible gauge transformations and boundary conditions, rather than postulated at the level of an effective boundary action.
+This unified gauge perspective clarifies how supersymmetric extensions and their associated boundary realizations can be consistently embedded within two-dimensional holographic frameworks.

-In our model, the interplay between the dilaton and higher--spin fields at the boundary induces a breakdown of the asymptotic symmetry structure.
-The initially present infinite--dimensional $\mathcal{N}=1$ superconformal algebra becomes dynamically reduced to its $\tt{O} \tt{S}p(1|2)$ subgroup under the influence of the dilaton.
-This mechanism closely resembles Schwarzian--type symmetry breaking.
-However, beyond this complete reduction, the boundary fluctuations of the dilaton field can also support instances of symmetry extension.
-As a result, our framework exhibits a novel coexistence of both asymptotic symmetry breaking and symmetry enhancement.
-For a comprehensive summary of boundary theories and their corresponding symmetry structures, see Appendix~\ref{sec:appB}.

-In conclusion, JT gravity, formulated as a two--dimensional BF theory, offers complementary theoretical frameworks for probing the geometric and physical origins of asymptotic symmetries and Schwarzian dynamics.
-The gauge symmetries inherent to BF theory, together with the algebraic structure of the target space, form the foundation of asymptotic symmetry algebras at the boundary.
-JT gravity, in this context, serves as a specific realization of such structures.
-In both formulations, the Schwarzian action emerges as an effective reduced model capturing the residual symmetries inherited from bulk gauge transformations.
-However, the dynamics governed by the Schwarzian action do not encompass the entirety of the gauge freedom, but rather reflect the behavior of a physically significant subset.
-Therefore, BF theory and JT gravity jointly provide a rich and unified approach to elucidating the full structure of boundary symmetries and their holographic implications.